 Shovel dividing is a maintenance practice that keeps vigorous perennials in their allotted space.
 As you stroll the garden looking for weeds and spent flowers, keep an eye out for natives that are encroaching on their neighbors.
 When you spot plants that are spreading more than desired, insert a round-point digging shovel into the plant with the back of the shovel against what you want to keep and the front of the shovel next to what you want to remove.
 Pull back on the shovel and pop the unwanted portion of the plant out of the ground.

 Preparing for Winter:

-If you are growing natives that are winter hardy in your area, there’s really very little to do to get the garden ready for winter.
 Leaving spent stems standing provides places for bees to hibernate in winter, and seedheads for winter birds that feed on seeds.
-Also, as in forests and woodlands, fallen leaves in garden beds provide year-round habitat for snails (their calcium-rich shells promote egg strength), insects, and salamanders (which need insects to eat), harbor moth cocoons, and many other animals.
+Also, as in forests and woodlands, fallen leaves in garden beds provide year-round habitat for snails that many birds eat (their calcium-rich shells promote bird eggshell strength), insects, and salamanders (which need insects to eat), harbor moth cocoons, and many other animals.
 Your yard provides habitat not only in summer, but year round, and fallen leaves and other spent vegetation are critically important to many creatures.
-“Leave the leaves” through to spring to support the web of life in your yard through the winter.
-In spring, cut back flopping, dead foliage (for example, from sedges).
-For stems of wildflowers and grasses, however, if you cut them down at varying heights (from 8 to 22 inches tall), you will provide important nesting areas for cavity-nesting bees.
+“Leave the leaves” through winter to spring to support the web of life in your yard through the winter.
+In spring, cut back flopping, dead foliage (for example, from sedges), but resist cutting all stems of wildflowers and grasses to the ground.
+Instead, cut them down at varying heights (from 8 to 24 inches tall) to provide important nesting areas for cavity-nesting bees.
 Bees develop in the stems over the course of a year.
 New growth will hide the stubble.